Find Top-Rated Heat Pump Installation Contractors in UK

 Condenser Coil

 The condenser coil releases heat outdoors in cooling mode and absorbs heat from the outdoors in heating mode.
-It's an essential part of the refrigeration cycle that allows heat pumps to function.
+The condenser coil is usually located in the outdoor unit.

 Evaporator Coil